 I’m feeling bold.
 Yes, this is quite a statement, but it is possible considering TikTok’s lockdown surge.
-According to Bloomberg, a quarter of all Britons now use TikTok every month, with 17 million hardcore users spending over an hour a day on the app.
+According to Bloomberg, a quarter of all Britons now use TikTok every month.
+With 17 million hardcore users spending over an hour a day on the app, some may even look for ways to buy tiktok followers in order to reach a wider audience.
 The growth is equivalent to a UK contingent that is almost half as large as Facebook’s yet has been assembled in just three years.

 TikTok’s burgeoning reach across western Europe is reflected in France which now counts 11m users, also logging in for an hour per day on average.
-Neighbouring countries have also witnessed an explosion in interest with Germany, Spain and Italy drawing 10.7 million, 9.8 million and 8.8 million users, respectively.
-According to recent industry measurements, video sharing app TikTok has over 20.33 million daily active users via Android devices worldwide.
-Instagram, however had 500 million active daily users so there’s still some way to go.
+Neighboring countries have also witnessed an explosion in interest with Germany, Spain, and Italy drawing 10.7 million, 9.8 million, and 8.8 million users, respectively.
+According to recent industry measurements, the video-sharing app TikTok has over 20.33 million daily active users via Android devices worldwide.
+Instagram, however, had 500 million active daily users so there’s still some way to go.